 After an in-depth consultation that includes the use of the VECTRA M3 Imaging System to help analyze the face and set goals for surgery, Dr. Jacono customizes an implant.
 The implants are generally placed through the mouth with incisions inside the mouth, further back along the jawline, at the crease where the inside of the cheek and gums meet.
 The surgery lasts about one to two hours, and healing time is about one week, depending on the patient.
-The cost of jaw augmentation ranges from $10,000-$15,000.
+The cost of jaw augmentation varies and will be determined during consultation.

 About Dr. Andrew Jacono